Public Works and Environmental Services

 Preventing Backups and Overflows

 Sewers are designed to dispose of very specific things.
 Using a toilet or kitchen drain for disposal of non-biodegradable products will often result in home or county sanitary sewer system blockages.
-This includes items labeled as flushable.
+Items labeled as “flushable” are included in items that contribute to blockages.
 The drain lines that connect your home to the county sanitary sewer in the street are only big enough to carry water, toilet paper and human waste.
 Keep trash out of the sewer system.
 Only flush human waste and toilet paper.

 • Rags, cloth or clothing

-• Sanitary napkins, tampons, condoms or any non-organic material
+• Sanitary napkins, tampons, condoms or non-organic material

 • Cotton swabs